What to Wear to Yoga

 You want to be comfortable in yoga class so you can stretch and relax.
 Here’s what to wear to yoga, including recommendations on specific pieces.

 Whether you’re wondering what to wear to your first yoga class or you’re an experienced yoga enthusiast looking for some yoga attire inspiration, you have plenty of options.
 Much like in yoga class, it’s all about finding balance between strength and relaxation.

-You don't want yoga clothes that ride up when you're in a Downward-Facing Dog, but you also want to avoid leggings that are so restrictive you can't get into a Tree pose.
-That's why your outfit needs to be yoga-specific, designed functionally to facilitate your yoga flow.
+You don’t want yoga clothes that ride up when you’re in downward dog, but you also want to avoid leggings that are so restrictive you can’t get into tree pose.
+That’s why your outfit needs to be yoga-specific, designed functionally to facilitate your yoga flow.